apache/helix/website/0.8.1/src/site/markdown/design_crushed.md

 After we tried different designs, we found it's hard to achieve both goals (even distribution and fewer movements) using a single strategy.
 So we decided to apply a hybrid algorithm that finishes the work step by step.

 **Step 1, run CRUSH to get a base assignment.**
-The base assignment usually contains a certain number of uneven partitions, so we need the following steps to re-distribute them.
+The base assignment usually contains a certain number of uneven partitions(i.e. extra partitions above perfect distribution), so we need the following steps to re-distribute them.

 **Step 2, run a card dealing algorithm on the uneven parts.**
-And assign them to idle nodes.
+Assign extra partitions to under-loaded nodes, using card dealing strategy.
 This algorithm is conceptually simple.
 The result ensures that all partitions are assigned to instances with minimum difference.
-Note that when fault zone joins the game, our greedy algorithm may not be able to calculate possible results because the candidate assignment may have fault zone conflict.
-So we add the buffer to tolerate small uneven assignment.
+When gauranteeing fault-zone safe assignment, our greedy algorithm may not be able to calculate possible results because of fault-zone conflict.

 Example of assignments after step 2,

 ![Example](images/design/crushed/example-cluster-partition-dist.png)

 **Step 3, Shuffle partitions' preference lists.**
-Since replica states are assigned according to node order in these lists, if the lists are randomly ordered, State assignment (i.e. Master, Slave, Online, Offline) will also be random, so this may result in uneven states distribution.
+State assignments (i.e. Master, Slave, Online, Offline, etc)  are made according to preflist, ordered node.
+When using randomly ordered lists, State assignment is also random, and it may result in uneven state distribution.
 To resolve this issue, CrushED assigns scores to nodes as it computes pref list, to give all nodes equal chances in appearing at the top of the pref list.
 This operation results in a much more even state distribution.

 Example of master distribution before step 3,